Jacreator/alx-low_level_programming/0x01-variables_if_else_while/README.md

-The file 8-print_base16.c produce the output of base 16 numbers The file 9-print_comb.c prints single digit with commas in it The file 100-print_comb3.c prints double digits with commas
+The file 8-print_base16.c produce the output of base 16 numbers The file 9-print_comb.c prints single digit with commas in it The file 100-print_comb3.c prints double digits with commas The file 101-print_comb4.c prints three digits with commas